 The comprehensive diagnostics of pancreatic cancer is of crucial importance for the selection of optimal starting therapy.
 This includes:

-- Abdominal, endoscopic and intravascular ultrasound
+- Abdominal, endoscopic and intravascular ultrasound scan

-- Abdominal CT and MRI, PET
+- Abdominal CT scan and MRI, PET

 - Angiography of the great vessels

 - Diagnostic laparoscopy, in some cases with a biopsy